grz0zrg/fas/README.md

 It can be said that FAS/Fragment is a generic image-synth (also called graphical audio synthesizer): any RGBA images can be used to produce an infinite variety of sounds by streaming bitmap data to FAS.

+Red and Green value generally map to amplitude envelope while Blue and Alpha value map to specific parameters of the chosen synthesis type.

 With a light wrapper its architecture can also be used as a generic synth right out of the box; just deal with RGBA notes.

 ### Specifications